carlahy/garden/modules/copenhagen/urban culture and cultural theory.md

 # (part 1) perception and lifeworld in copenhagen

-## architectural perception and experience in Steen Eiler Rasmussen
+## Architectural Perception and Experience in Steen Eiler Rasmussen

 The argument: in order to understand, design, improve cities, you have to think about human factors.
 Things should *work* for people (function), but space must also have a signification (*meaning*).
 Roland Barthes = architecture is FUNCTION and FANTASY.